Literacy and English

 - The Scottish Wars of Independence

-- Scottish Government
+- Scottish Politics

 In Primary 5, scientific ideas are developed through play, investigations, first-hand experiences and discussion.

 A highlight of the first term is a visit to the Royal Botanic Garden to study different Scottish trees and participate in an art workshop to make ‘batik’ leaf patterns.

 Topics covered are: